sidiwu/SSurvNN/README.md

 The three .R files are:

 - **functions.R**: R script containing the backbone for the other scripts.
-It includes the core functions used for transformation (step I) and feature extraction (step II).
+It includes the core functions used for transformation (*Step 1*) and feature extraction (*Step 2*).
 This file needs to be sourced.

-- **real_applications.R**: R script producing the results for 3 data sets (METABRIC, GBSG & FLCHAIN) given in the real applications section (Found in Section 4).
+- **real_applications.R**: R script producing the results for 3 data sets (METABRIC, GBSG & FLCHAIN) given in the real applications section (Found in Section 3).

-- **simulation_studies.R**: R script producing the results for various simulation settings under 3 different scenarios presented in the simulation studies section (Found in Section 3).
+- **simulation_studies.R**: R script producing the results for various simulation settings under 3 different scenarios presented in the simulation studies section (Found in Section 4).
 For each scenario, we considered 4 simulated datasets with sample size of 500 or 5000 and censoring rate of 0.3 or 0.6.

 The "datasets" folder contains two sub-folders: